Sienci-Labs/Resources/experimental/np-preparing-to-be-cnc-owner.md

 Supplies - workholding, sandpaper, finishing oils & stains, saws, sanders, etc<br>
 Table - worktable + wasteboard + enclosure (video playlist here?!!?)<br>

+### Machine Assembly

+How long does it take, what do I need, how hard is it.

 ### Machine Maintenance

+What needs to be done and how often to maintain the machine performance

+### Software

+CAD to start, then add a dash of CAM. https://resources.sienci.com/view/lmk2-software-explained/

+### Bits

+What bits do you need to start?
+What can I make with each one?

+### Wood

+Where do you get it?
+What should I start with?
+Sheets or boards?

+### Workholding

+How am I going to hold my projects down?
+Tape, clamps, screws?

+### Dust Collection

+How am I going to remove dust?
+Dust shoe and shop vac?

 Starting your journey with a CNC setup is exciting, but it’s important to set realistic expectations to ensure a smoother experience.
 Here are some key aspects to consider: